salesforcecli/plugin-packaging/messages/bundle_create.md

 # summary

 Create a package bundle in the Dev Hub org.

 # description

-A package bundle is an artifact that contains one or more 2GP managed packages.
-A bundle can be installed or upgraded as a single artifact.
+A package bundle is an artifact composed of one or more 2GP managed packages.
+With a package bundle, you can develop, install, upgrade, and manage multiple packages as a single unit.

 # examples